Apocryphon

 blankety-bank.com account=135798642 PIN=7198

-before I make the change at blankety-bank.com: later, perhaps after an offsite backup exists which includes the updated password store, I can make the change to match the added line; until then, I use the password of the second-last blankety-bank line in the store.
+before I make the change at blankety-bank.com: later, perhaps after a backup exists which includes the updated password store, I can make the change to match the added line; until then, I use the password of the second-last blankety-bank line in the store.

 To support this, I need only an encrypted text file: anything else, such as a command to generate a random password, is a separate tool, Unix-style.
 However, I prefer that file to be as self-contained as possible, requiring no unusual program or private key or any separate note of encryption parameters.
-Also, I don't want to have to decrypt it to a plaintext file on disk in order to update it.
+Also, I don't want to have to decrypt it to disk, even temporarily, in order to update it.

-However, if you have swap enabled and the program is swapped out or you hibernate your system while it is running then your apocryphon's passphrase is persisted to disk – in plaintext form, unless swap is encrypted.
+However, if you have swap enabled and the program is swapped out or you hibernate your system while it is running then your apocryphon's passphrase may be persisted to disk – in plaintext form, unless swap is encrypted.

 Notes